Computer Audio Misconceptions

 Asynchronous communication is defined as transmission of data without the use of an external clock signal.
 This allows data to be transmitted intermittently rather than in a steady stream.
 This also allows for variable bit rates and eliminates the need for the transmitter and receiver to have their clock generators synchronized.

 Asynchronous digital communication is nothing new.
 It has been used for decades in obsolete protocols, such as RS-232C.
-Adopting it for USB audio inputs was one of several potential data transmission protocols and is far from what would be considered cutting edge technology.
+Adopting an asynchronous protocol for audiophile USB inputs is far from what would be considered cutting edge technology.

 The combination of asynchronous clocking and data buffering can remove jitter caused by packets of data arriving at irregular intervals, but it can’t correct corrupted data.
-Though asynchronous USB results in smoother and more analog-like sound, if it isn't bidirectional it has no error correction and can not assure uncorrupted bit perfect data.
+Though asynchronous USB results in more liquid, more resolving, and more musical sound, if it isn't bidirectional, it has no error correction, and can not assure uncorrupted bit perfect data.